appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 Mirabelle supports hot reload on a SIGKILL.
 On a reload, only streams which had their configurations modified will be reloaded.
 Streams created using the API will be unchanged.

-### Include streams snippets in the main configurationn, profiles and variables
+### Include streams snippets in the main configuration, profiles and variables

 **Profiles and readers**